Writer, Journalist, Educator

 “[Anderson] profiles residents of Lewiston, Maine, in this detailed, sensitive portrait of the city’s revitalization.
 [Home Now] expertly captures the multilayered dynamics between Lewiston natives and African immigrants….
 The result is a vivid and finely tuned portrait of immigration in America.”

-Anderson's fiction has appeared or is forthcoming in The Iowa Review, Narrative Magazine, North American Review, Pangyrus, Hayden's Ferry, Indiana Review, Tupelo Quarterly, The Masters Review and elsewhere.
+Anderson's fiction has appeared in The Iowa Review, Narrative Magazine, North American Review, Pleiades, Indiana Review, The Masters Review and elsewhere.
 Prizes include the 2022 Winning Writers Tom Howard Prize for Fiction, the Crazyhorse Fiction Prize, and 2nd place in the Zoetrope: All-Story Fiction Contest.

 She holds a B.A. in mathematics from Cornell University and an M.S. in journalism from Boston University.
 Features and op-eds have appeared in Boston Magazine, CNN, The Christian Science Monitor, HuffPost, The Miami Herald, Forbes, Fourth Genre and others.
 Her work has twice been shortlisted in Best American Essays.